This post may contain affiliate links.

 On the other hand, I also know a lot of workers who leave their sphynx cats at home alone during the day.
 Over time these cats adapted to the timing of their owners and they adjusted well to the extent that they knew exactly when their parents arrived home and would welcome them at the door.

 It’s obvious that these cats would prefer their human parents and human interaction in general to being left alone.
 So even though they can be left alone, it’s important to never leave them for more than a day.

 Some sphynx cats may handle being left alone better compared to most sphynx who will not be able to deal with loneliness and may end up depressed.

 Due to their social and affectionate needs, the sphynx breed does get lonely.
 This is one of the reasons why they are considered high maintenance.

 This breed is extremely affectionate and cuddly.
 Often known as attention seekers or as clowns.
-This breed thrives on socialization and involvement, however, when they aren’t attended to and deprived of time they will feel lonely.
+This breed thrives on socialization and involvement, however, when they aren’t attended to and are deprived of time they will feel lonely.

-Normally they do well in homes where there is a lot of kids playing around as well as other pets who will keep them company.
+Normally they do well in homes where there are a lot of kids playing around as well as other pets who will keep them company.
 It’s also important to understand that when you bring home a sphynx cat, you actually bring home a new member to the family and not just a pet.